-- 1. The resident should learn to communicate effectively results of studies to referring clinicians.
-For emergent studies, including but not limited to V/Q and GI bleeding scans, reports to referring clinicians should be made in a timely manner.
-Such communication should be documented in the dictation or preliminary note with the date, time, and name of doctor or nurse. - 2.
-The resident should utilize the dictation templates created by the faculty in order to begin learning how to report findings and impressions in nuclear radiology.
+- 1. The resident should teach junior residents to communicate effectively results of studies to referring clinicians.
+For emergent studies, such communication should be documented in the dictation or preliminary note with the date, time, and name of doctor or nurse. - 2.
+The resident should teach junior resident how to use the dictation templates created by the faculty.